Guanzi (text): Classification history

 Most chapters of the Guanzi deal with government and the art of rulership, but also contains chapters like the Daoistic Neiye.
 K. C. Hsiao took "Straight Thinking", and "Pure Heart" (chuan 13, essays 36–38; "Xin Shu" parts one and two, and "Pai Xin") as "clarifications of Huang-Lao ("Yellow Emperor Daoist") tenets".
 Although Liu Xin viewed the Guanzi as "Legalist" (Fajia), Ban Gu still listed it as Daoist in the Book of Han's Journal of Literature Chapter 30, which lists texts like Shen Buhai, Shen Dao and Han Feizi as 'Legalist'.
 The Guanzi was not listed as 'Legalist' until the Book of Sui's Journal of Writings, agreeing with Liu Xin rather than Ban Gu.

-Sima Tan's concept of "Daoism" was one of syncretism.
-The work may later have been viewed as more Legalist partly because the Han Feizi mentions it alongside the Book of Lord Shang.
+Sima Tan's concept of "Daoism" was one of syncretism; the later Confucians viewed the concept more as ruling just by vacuity.
+The Guanzi may later have been viewed as more Legalist partly because the Han Feizi mentions it alongside the Book of Lord Shang.
 Emphasizing techniques (Shu) of government, while the Guanzi does share with other texts later listed as Legalist a view of power as independent of morality, it still advocates (Fa), a broad concept including law, as an adjunct to Confucian Li, which is also a "core term" in the text.

 On Shepherding the People

 Despite an "abundant" use of the term fa itself, the Huainanzi, Sima Qian and Liu Xiang took the Guanzi as more broadly focused on governmental measures and the restoration of political order, not specifically identifying it with fa or focusing on chapters that would be more relevant for it.
 Based on a selected quotation from "On Sherding the People" (牧民 Mumin), Sima Qian considered both proper measures (服度) and Li important for the state in the Guanzi, including ritual and moderation, adequate food and clothing, distinctions between honor and shame, and relationships and cardinal virtues.

 Kanaya Osamu (more modernly) considered Mumin a heavily Confucian-influenced "weak" Legalism at most.
-Emphasizing the "four cardinal virtues", as stated by Professor Masayuki Sato 佐藤將之, the chapter lists the Five Aids (of "essential proper governance") in order of importance as (De), being a concept of virtue and (inner) power, secondly righteousness or duty, thirdly ritual and social norms (Li), fa, and lastly quan 权, a concept including authority, power, measurement and temporary expedients.
+Emphasizing the "four cardinal virtues", as stated by Masayuki Sato, the chapter lists the Five Aids (of "essential proper governance") in order of importance as (De), being a concept of virtue and (inner) power, secondly righteousness or duty, thirdly ritual and social norms (Li), fa, and lastly quan 权, a concept including authority, power, measurement and temporary expedients.

 The Guanzi's fa is notable in that it does most commonly emphasize it as including such functions as law, regulation, administration and promoting officials, including such standards as "proper decorum" for lord and minister, while fa as an earlier concept of just measurement is rare.
-Despite Daoist associations, fa as referring to "Guiding Principles of the Natural World" has also become comparatively rare in the work, unless it was more common in the lost chapters.
+Despite Daoist associations, fa as referring to "Guiding Principles of the Natural World" are comparatively rare in the late work, unless it was more common in the lost chapters.